-We intend to use approximately \$ million of the net proceeds from this offering to return capital and accumulated yield and pay management fees to VCH, L.P. and its affiliates.
-Aside from these payments, we will have no future obligations to return funds to VCH, L.P., Vector Capital or any other party.
+We intend to use approximately \$47.6 million of the net proceeds from this offering to return capital and accumulated yield and \$5.6 million of the net proceeds from this offering to pay management fees, in each case, to VCH, L.P. and its affiliates.
+For further information on how these amounts were determined, please refer to "Prospectus Summary-Recapitalization and return of capital" and "Certain relationships and related party transactions-Transactions with VCH, L.P. and its affiliates."
+Aside from these payments, we will have no future obligations to return capital or pay management fees to VCH, L.P., Vector Capital or any of its affiliated entities after this offering.

 We expect to use the remainder of the net proceeds from this offering for working capital and general corporate purposes.
+We may also use a portion of the net proceeds from this offering to repay indebtedness under our credit facility.
 In addition, we believe that opportunities may exist from time to time to expand our current business through acquisitions of or investments in complementary products, technologies or businesses.
 While we have no agreements, commitments or understandings for any specific acquisitions at this time, we may use a portion of the net proceeds from this offering for these purposes.